MehdiLamISIB/Planimeter/readme.md

 # 💻 Keybind
 ### ▶️ Right click : select shape
 ### ▶️ Double right click : select reference
-### After you clicked on inside the selected shape, you will get the area based on the reference you choose (with other infos)
+### After you clicked on inside the selected shape, you will have the area calculated based on the reference you choose (with other infos)